 “I’ve watched people come away with more connectivity within their organization because they get to look at things outside of that normal scope,” says Slye.

 “My programs ask you to step a little bit outside your comfort zone, but we do it as a group.
 And it’s a safe environment.
-[My fellow PED instructors and I] try to create a safe place for people to really understand that we’re all in the same mindset of trying to improve ourselves.
+[P&ED instructors] try to create a safe place for people to really understand that we’re all in the same mindset of trying to improve ourselves.
 That, alone, brings people together.”

 Rising managers are at a transitional point in their careers, which means they are primed to learn new information.
 Leadership development programs help them strengthen their existing skills and identify areas for improvement.